mapbox/tippecanoe/README.md

  * `-as` or `--drop-densest-as-needed`: If a tile is too large, try to reduce it to under 500K by increasing the minimum spacing between features.
 The discovered spacing applies to the entire zoom level.
  * `-ad` or `--drop-fraction-as-needed`: Dynamically drop some fraction of features from each zoom level to keep large tiles under the 500K size limit.
 (This is like `-pd` but applies to the entire zoom level, not to each tile.)
  * `-an` or `--drop-smallest-as-needed`: Dynamically drop the smallest features (physically smallest: the shortest lines or the smallest polygons) from each zoom level to keep large tiles under the 500K size limit.
 This option will not work for point features.
  * `-aN` or `--coalesce-smallest-as-needed`: Dynamically combine the smallest features (physically smallest: the shortest lines or the smallest polygons) from each zoom level into other nearby features to keep large tiles under the 500K size limit.
 This option will not work for point features, and will probably not help very much with LineStrings.
 It is mostly intended for polygons, to maintain the full original area covered by polygons while still reducing the feature count somehow.
-The attributes of the small polygons are *not* preserved into the combined features, only their geometry.
-Furthermore, the polygons that nested polygons are coalesced to may not necessarily be the immediately enclosing features.
+The attributes of the small polygons are *not* preserved into the combined features (except through `--accumulate-attribute`), only their geometry.
+Furthermore, the polygons to which nested polygons are coalesced may not necessarily be the immediately enclosing features.
  * `-aD` or `--coalesce-densest-as-needed`: Dynamically combine the densest features from each zoom level into other nearby features to keep large tiles under the 500K size limit.
 (Again, mostly useful for polygons.)
  * `-aS` or `--coalesce-fraction-as-needed`: Dynamically combine a fraction of features from each zoom level into other nearby features to keep large tiles under the 500K size limit.
 (Again, mostly useful for polygons.)
  * `-pd` or `--force-feature-limit`: Dynamically drop some fraction of features from large tiles to keep them under the 500K size limit.
 It will probably look ugly at the tile boundaries.
 (This is like `-ad` but applies to each tile individually, not to the entire zoom level.)
 You probably don't want to use this.